a sample highlighting my teaching experiences

 What are the issues currently facing Airdrie youth today?
 English 10-1 Inquiry project.

-Students investigated student-designed and driven inquiry topics.
+Using Design Thinking, students ideated real life issues in their community and then designed inquiry topics to explore.
 In groups, they collaboratively reached out to experts and then researched, wrote and designed a magazine using Lucid Press to communicate their findings and ideas.
 Many groups collected data from peers through online surveys, emails, phone calls, and research.

 How do games play a role in connecting people?